Solving Disputes through Civil Conciliation?

 • a trouble between men and women,

-• other claims for compensation; and
+• other claims for compensation

 • other civil cases.